4 min Read

-The end of daylight saving time is this weekend in many parts of the country.
-The clock moves back one hour (and we gain one hour) on Sunday, November 1, 2020.
+The end of daylight saving time is at the start of November in many parts of the country.
+The clock moves back one hour (and we gain one hour) in the early morning hours of Sunday, November 5, 2023.
 As parents of young children, gaining an extra hour in the day takes on a new meaning.
 The childless days of sleeping an extra hour are likely to be replaced by an extra hour of managing a tired child who is waking earlier than usual.
 You may wonder if and how this time change will impact your child’s sleep (and yours, too!).

 Below are some guidelines to help your child adjust to the time change.
 Breathe easy because, for most children, the adjustment period typically lasts no longer than two to three days.

 For young children who are still napping, stretch your child as far as you can toward their normal first nap time (according to the new clock—so if they usually nap at 10 a.m., try to make it as close to the new 10 a.m. as possible).
 Even if your child is awake longer than usual and they want to nap earlier, do what you can to keep them awake and occupied!

 Do the same thing for subsequent naps and bedtime—it will likely mean dealing with some cranky moments, but it will be worth the effort.
 By getting your child to nap at their regular time(s), you will help them achieve their regular bedtime without becoming too overtired (i.e., if regular bedtime is 7:30 p.m., aim for 7:30 p.m. the first night of the time change because naps have been adjusted to compensate for the difference).
 By going to bed at the usual time, your child is less likely to wake early.

 If your child is no longer napping, they may have a longer day ahead of them, given that their day may have started an hour earlier the day of the time change.
 Be sure to spend the day keeping to your child’s routines, activities and meals at the usual times (according to the new clock).